 Figure 1 Caption.
 Case study of a nursing home in Los Angeles, CA, with 172 residents and 170 staff.
 The simplified floor map for the facility describe location of bedrooms with capacity of 3 residents, 5 quarantine room reserved for residents with frequent outside traffic and/or capacity to quarantine exposed residents, recreation areas which are currently off limits to resident and staff interactions, and rooms for staff (Yury – we need to fix this figure to reflect the reality of these homes – I am sorry that I did not catch this before.
 Recreation rooms need to reflect that no residents are there, only staff.)

-Staff agents are assigned to one of three different work schedules, morning (7am-3pm), afternoon (3pm-11pm), and evening (11pm-7am) (Pablo we need to describe how these schedule are assumed in your multinomial distribution, what do the assumed parameters translate into layman terms).
+Staff agents are assigned to one of three different work schedules, morning (7am-3pm), afternoon (3pm-11pm), and evening (11pm-7am).
+We assume that 40% of the staff will be working on the morning turn, 40% in the afternoon, and 20% in the evening.
+(Pablo we need to describe how these schedule are assumed in your multinomial distribution, what do the assumed parameters translate into layman terms).
 Staff spend on average 8 hours inside the nursing home and the rest of the time on an average day outside in the community.
 Staff are modeled only during their time spend inside a nursing home, and we assume that while outside they have the same probability of contacting other people.
 Contact rates and staff schedule distribution assumptions are presented in Table 1.
 We define the interactions between residents and different types of staff according to the following probability distributions: A CN has a 0.7 chance to have 0 contacts and 0.3 chance to have 1 contact with a resident.
 LPN have a 0.15 chance of having 0 contacts, 0.2 of two constants, 0.25 chance of having 3 contacts, and so on (Table 1).
 Here I will describe the types of activities that each of these staff members do with residents.
 To this end, Pablo did you assume that certain staff spend more time with residents and therefore have increased risk of transmission to them?
 Also, this end, something that comes to mind that may be relevant to keep in mind regarding our results and why we assumed different type of staff.
 It is clearly important to assume a model that it is as close to reality as possible.
 But when a virus get introduced, does it matter if it was a RN or LPN that brought it in?
 Given that all staff mingle together or not?
 Also, all residents get a fair share of interactions with all staff, so does it even matter that we included 3 types of staff??

 Note: Yury and Pablo.
 We need to present this table with an additional column where we can include specific hours per resident per day that these staff provide, at least roughly, averages.
 Otherwise, the reader has to try to figure out what these must be?